Traveling With A Disability In Europe Made Easy

 Read Your Ticket and Know Your Route while Traveling with a disability

-Examine your ticket and itinerary carefully once you receive it.
+Examine your ticket and itinerary carefully once you receive them.
 Ensure that you are comfortable with its policies and provisions so that you are not surprised at your various stopovers (especially when traveling overseas).

 Ramps and Weight Limits